Gouvernathor/layeredimage2/README.rst

           group arms auto
           attribute scarf # front part

-  You could manually provide the images the scarf attributes use, but I find that tedious and tend to avoid it whenever possible, as it makes the code twice longer and it becomes quickly unreadable.
+  You could manually provide the images used by the scarf attributes, but I find that tedious and tend to avoid it whenever possible, as it makes the code twice longer and it becomes quickly unreadable.
 Let's not do that.

   You can't name the back part ``attribute scarf_back``, because then the front part could appear without the back part showing, and vice versa.
-You could solve that with an ``adjust_attribute`` function, but let's avoid resorting to Python if it can be avoided.
-But if both attributes are named "scarf", they will both be matched to the same image.
+You could solve that with an ``adjust_attribute`` function, but let's avoid resorting to Python if we can.

+  And if both attributes are named "scarf", they will both be matched to the same image.

   A workaround is to use a single-use ``multiple`` group::